thirtyspokes/advent-of-code-2017/day-10/Day10/README.md

 - `1,2,4` becomes `63960835bcdc130f0b66d7ff4f6a5a8e`.

 Treating your puzzle input as a string of ASCII characters, what is the Knot Hash of your puzzle input?
 Ignore any leading or trailing whitespace you might encounter.

+Your puzzle answer was `decdf7d377879877173b7f2fb131cf1b`.

+Both parts of this puzzle are complete!
+They provide two gold stars: **